Advanced search

 Soon after completing The Pacific, John was signed by a larger talent agency.
 Within a week of signing, John booked the role of "Dale McGregor" on Australia's longest-running TV series Neighbors.
 John continued to play the character for two years while still in high school.

-John has followed the completion of Neighbors and is shooting a series regular role on the TNT series The Librarians, a follow up to the network's hit movie trilogy starring Rebecca Romijn & John Larroquette.- Writer
+John has followed the completion of Neighbors and is shooting a series regular role on the TNT series The Librarians, a follow up to the network's hit movie trilogy starring Rebecca Romijn & John Larroquette.- Actor

 - Additional Crew